 As a beginner, it can be quite difficult to understand the rules of the game.
 Below, we will provide you with all the information you need to get started.

 Phrases you need to know before we start

-Let’s start off by explaining some of the most common phrases used in Texas Hold’em, which one of the most popular poker versions today.
+Let’s start off by explaining some of the most common phrases used in Texas Hold’em, which is one of the most popular poker versions today.